How to cut the cord: Finding the best cable alternatives

 For a lot of folks, the idea of cutting the cord on your cable tv can feel a lot like deprivation.
 Who doesn’t need a little mindless escape at the end of a long and tiring workday?

 Unfortunately, as much as we feel like we deserve the break, the cost of cable can be a pretty bitter pill to swallow.
-Luckily, we don’t have to go without our entertainment, and it doesn’t have to cost a ton either.
+Luckily, living below your means also doesn’t mean we don’t have to go without entertainment.

 When you learn the basics of how to cut the cord, you’ll find there are a ton of great cable alternatives to watch all of your favorite shows without the hefty bill.
 No more buying a crazy cable package just to get that one channel you love and 2395 others that you don’t!